tonifrankola/docs-monitor/troubleshooting/credssp-for-use-with-powershell.md

 ---
-Title: Configuring CredSSP for use with PowerShell in SysKit Monitor
+title: Configuring CredSSP for use with PowerShell in SysKit Monitor
-Author: Andrea Budisa
+author: Andrea Budisa
-Description: This article explains how to enable WSManCredSSP for more advanced PowerShell scripts to work in SysKit Monitor.
+description: This article explains how to enable WSManCredSSP for more advanced PowerShell scripts to work in SysKit Monitor.
-Date: 29/06/17
+date: 29/06/17
 ---
 Windows Remote Management (WinRM) supports the delegation of user credentials across multiple remote computers.
 The multi-hop support functionality can use Credential Security Service Provider (CredSSP) for authentication.
 CredSSP enables an application to delegate the user’s credentials from the client computer to the target server.